An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 Q: What is the best way to wash insoles?

-A: The best way to wash insoles will vary from product to product.
-With some, you can wash them down with soapy water, rinse them thoroughly and let them air dry.
+A: With some, you can wash them down with soapy water, rinse them thoroughly and let them air dry.
 Many insoles have grooves or other indentations in them.
 To clean inside these grooves, you can use an old toothbrush.
 If your insoles smell that’s a sign bacteria has taken refuge in them.
 To get rid of the bacteria, you can try soaking them in a mixture of water and vinegar for an hour or two and then cleaning them with the aforementioned soapy water.
-If the shoes smell too you can try sprinkling a bit of baking soda inside them to remove odors (18).
+If the shoes smell too you can try sprinkling a bit of baking soda inside them to remove odors (9).

 Q: Can insoles reduce my heel pain?